Astros vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has put up 96 hits with 25 doubles, a triple, 14 home runs and 36 walks.
+- Freeman has 96 hits with 25 doubles, a triple, 14 home runs and 37 walks.
 He has driven in 47 runs with 10 stolen bases.

 Freeman Recent Games